koukikitamura/algorithm/README.md

-# Algoritm and Data structure
+# Algorithm and Data structure
 I wanna be Geek!

 ## Awesome Services